rubillos/RV-Bridge/README.md

             * Output number for high fan.
             * Output number for furnace - optional, -1 if not present.
             * Name.
+        * Each awning has:
+            * Output number for extend.
+            * Output number for retract.
+            * Time (in ms) that the awning takes to get to the "unroll" portion.
+            * Time (in ms) that the awning takes to "unroll" at the end.
+Set to 0 if not applicable.
+            * Time (in ms) that the awning takes to get from the "roll" portion to fully retracted.
+            * Time (in ms) that the awning takes to "roll" at the beginning.
+Set to 0 if not applicable.
+            * Name.
         * See [Finding Output Numbers](#outputs) below for details on output numbers.
+    * Uncomment `#define CREATE_BATTERIES` to create "Thermostats" for the house and chassis batteries.
+        * The "thermostat" will show the current battery voltage times 10 as temperature.
+            * Homekit does not currently have a way to display voltages, so this is my hack to be able to see this very useful information.
+        * You will likely want to turn off "Include in Home Summaries" in the Status setting for these "thermostats".
+        * When in screen "rearrange" mode you can tap on a thermostat and choose to show it in a smaller sized tile.
 - Flashing
     * If you are using an ESP32 with a USB-C connector and flashing from a Mac, you may need to connect it via a USB hub due to some timing weirdness around resetting the ESP32 into boot mode.
 I use a USB-C to 4 port USB-A hub with a USB-A to USB-C cable.
 - Startup